donmoreno09/App/wiki/UI-Rework-Analysis.md

 - Loading.
 - Retry.
 - Caching.
-- Check if Qt's Network Access Manager has these functionalities.
-Or if there's a library for this like TanStack Query for web.
+- Check if Qt's Network Access Manager has the functionalities mentioned above.
+Or if there's a library for this like how the web package TanStack Query does.

 #### 1.15 Command Pattern (Undo/Redo)